Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Use of prescription medicines

 If you don’t drive as much as you used to, you can probably get a low mileage discount applied to your policy.
-But with some providers, that discount could come with stipulations, mainly that you’ll lose the discount or even possibly be penalized with a fee if you go over your mileage limit.
+Some insurance companies apply stipulations, mainly that you’ll lose the discount or even possibly be penalized with a fee if you go over your mileage limit.

 If you plan to take any long trips or otherwise think you could break that limit after having the discount applied, you may be better off waiting.

-Many retirees spend part of the year in a place that isn’t their primary home, including snowbirds who winter down South.
-If you spend your winters in warmer climes, your insurance rates could be different down south than wherever you spend April through October.
+Many retirees spend part of the year in a place that isn’t their primary home, including snowbirds who winter in the South.
+If you spend your winters in warmer climes, your insurance rates could be different depending on your locale.
 This is especially likely if you renew your car insurance every six months instead of annually.